snnpzz/ase-project/documentation.md

 * _MultipleLinearRegression_ to estimate _temperature_ from _pm_ values;
 * _MultipleLinearRegression_ to estimate _humidity_ from _pm_ values.

-Finally in the _Export tasl_ we export the final schema in a new _csv_ file, named _airQuality.csv_.
+Finally in the _Export task_ we export the final schema in a new _csv_ file, named _airQuality.csv_.

 Here is the diagram (arrows and links have different colours for clarity):